rachaelaimee/auret/README.md

 ## License

-This project is licensed under the MIT License.
+This project is licensed under the MIT License.DEPLOYMENT_TRIGGER_1756120735